-Since 2005 there has been a partnership between the Department of Defense and 4-H worldwide that aims to have at least 2 4-H clubs on every installation in the world.
+Since 2005 there has been a partnership between the Department of Defense and 4-H worldwide that aims to have at least two 4-H clubs on every installation in the world.
 Typically this has been done through cooperation and training of staff at the Child and youth services programs on each base.
 Military kids move often and the programming that 4-H offers is consistent across the nation such that if a child is involved in a 4-H club and is working on a project and the family moves, the child should be able to find a club at the new location and continue to progress and be involved with 4-H programming.
 This lends some consistency and routine to the child’s life and increases the child’s sense of security despite ever-changing circumstances.

 Since created all installations in NY State (Fort Drum, Fort Hamilton, and West Point) each have chartered 4-H clubs that are run through the school age Centers and the Teen programs on each installation.
 To become involved in these clubs parents must go through the enrollment process for their children to participate in CYS programming and then contact the appropriate center for their child’s age.
 Follow the links below to information for the facilities and clubs on Fort Drum, NY: